mikevas89/DynaLight/README.md

 Transmitter files: Transmitter/AndroidEncoder.ino

-Receiver: The whole application and the jni/jni_part.cpp that implements the image processing
+Receiver: The whole Android application and the jni/jni_part.cpp that implements the image processing

 Scripts: Scripts/Pipeline.ipynb